-Serving as a Youth Crew Leader with Montana Conservation Corps will have a lifelong impact not only on you, but also on the communities, landscapes and teens enrolled in our Expedition Program.
-With MCC you’ll discover unexpected abilities in yourself along with the enduring self-confidence to effectively lead young people toward accomplishing even the most challenging tasks.
-In the end, it is your commitment to serving others, starting with the youth on your crew that yields the most satisfaction and the greatest enjoyment.
+Serving as a Youth Crew Leader with Montana Conservation Corps will have a lasting impact not only on you, but also on the communities you serve and the teens you lead through our Expedition Program.
+With MCC you’ll discover unexpected abilities within yourself and gain the self-confidence needed to effectively lead young people through challenging conservation work.

-Upon successful completion of the Leadership Development Program in May, you and your co-leader will hit the trail for your first four-week session with a crew of four Montana youth ages 15 to 17.
-You and your crew will delve into the meaning of service while helping solve critical wildlife habitat challenges; get your hands dirty creating safe trails and maintaining access to remote wilderness areas, national parks, grasslands, and forests; and support community nonprofit organizations through volunteer service projects.
-You will be in the field for the entire session, with the support of staff and a senior crew leader, and one scheduled day off.
-You and your co-leader will be “on” the majority of the time.
-Upon the completion of your first session you will be given time to recoup and plan before departing once again, for session two.
+Upon successful completion of the LDP in May, you and your co-leader will hit the trail for your first of two four-week sessions with a crew of four Montana youth ages 15 to 17.
+As a crew, you’ll help solve critical wildlife habitat challenges, get your hands dirty creating safe trails, and support community nonprofit organizations through volunteer service projects.
+You will be in the field for the entire session except for one scheduled day off.
+You and your co-leader will be “on” the majority of the time with as-needed support from MCC staff.

 *Qualified individuals with disabilities and those from diverse backgrounds are strongly encouraged to apply.
 We provide reasonable accommodations for qualified individuals and are an equal opportunity employer.*